kevmcdonk/mcd79-f130a/content/pages/2022/06/12/Reflections-on-Scottish-Summit-2022.md

 ---
 title: 'Reflections on Scottish Summit 2022'
 date: '2022-06-12'
-thumb_img_alt: 'Connell McGinley giving the keynote session at Scottish Summit 2022 saying we rise by uplifting others
+thumb_img_alt: 'Connell McGinley giving the keynote session at Scottish Summit 2022 saying we rise by uplifting others'
 excerpt: >-
   Beautiful city, great speakers, all the Microsoft content, plenty of drinks - that is the way to spend a couple of days.
 At the start of June, I was one of the over one thousand people who attended the Scottish Summit in Glasgow, a Microsoft Community event that has been running for several years now but was the first year back in person since the start of the pandemic.
-Here's a few of my thoughts as I head back home.
+Here are a few of my thoughts as I head back home.
 hide_header: false
 seo:
   title: 'Reflections on Scottish Summit 2022'
   description: 'Beautiful city, great speakers, all the Microsoft content, plenty of drinks - that is the way to spend a couple of days.
 At the start of June, I was one of the over one thousand people who attended the Scottish Summit in Glasgow, a Microsoft Community event that has been running for several years now but was the first year back in person since the start of the pandemic.
-Here's a few of my thoughts as I head back home.'
+Here are a few of my thoughts as I head back home.'
   robots: []
   extra: []
 layout: post